-Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and disadvantages Sectors where the method is used Fixed-location detectors (area or region) Point sensors in a network (This an emerging technology for all sectors) Indirect.
-Possible with additional modelling and meteorological information Medium to low Being developed Upstream and midstream with significant population density of above-ground facilities Survey by wheeled vehicle Vehicle with methane detection plus analysis using meteorological information and inverse dispersion modelling Indirect Medium to low For many approaches, quantification is done desk-top, after the survey is finished All sectors (above-ground facilities with nearby vehicle access, or buried pipelines with vehicle access) Detection vehicle and tracer release Direct.
-Only ratios are needed to determine rate Medium to low Advantage: Well understood and highly vetted Disadvantage: Labor intensive; accuracy dependent on tracer/emission source co-location All sectors, but mostly used upstream and midstream
+Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and Disadvantages Sectors where the method is used Mass flux chamber (an enclosure built around a surface expression of a pipeline leak, allowing air pulled out to be measured for concentration) Direct Medium Advantage: Does not rely on atmospheric modelling Disadvantage: Quantifies emission rates only from covered areas; labor intensive; assumes full leak capture and measures after loss in soil Transmission and distribution, for buried pipeline leaks Ultrasound imaging (This an emerging technology for all sectors) Indirect Not yet known, likely medium Advantage: Real-time, fast Disadvantage: New and still being assessed; requires certain pressure drop; software for methane still at the development stage All sectors Fixed- location Open Path light absorption Indirect only.
+Possible with Medium Advantage: Available technology Disadvantage: Expensive Upstream and midstream detectorsPoint sensors on site(perimeter or fence-line)(This an emerging technology for all sectors.) modelling and meteorological information Medium Being developed population density of above- ground facilities Fixed- location detectors (area or region) Point sensors in a network (This an emerging technology for all sectors) Indirect.
+Possible with additional modelling and meteorological information Medium to low Being developed Upstream and midstream with significant population density of above-ground facilities Survey by wheeled Vehicle with methane detection plus analysis using meteorological information and inverse dispersion modelling Indirect Medium to low For many approaches, quantification is done desk-top, after the survey is finished All sectors (above-ground facilities with nearby vehicle access, or buried pipelines with vehicle access) vehicle Detection vehicle and tracer release Direct.
+Only ratios are needed to determine rate Medium to high Advantage: Well understood and highly vetted Disadvantage: Labor intensive; accuracy dependent on tracer/ emission source co-location All sectors, but mostly used upstream and midstream